Gyunu/Boilerplate/README.md

 **Installing Front End**

 After you've installed node (using NVM or other) run `npm install` and wait for it to finish.
-Then run `npm run -s deploy` to get a built version of the boiler plate.
+Then run `npm run -s deploy` to get a built version of the boilerplate.

 A `src` folder is created along to hold source files. `src/ts` holds your typescript code, `sass` holds your sass files, `js` holds the typescript compilated files and `fonts` are any fonts that you use.